-Using the above criteria, any RRT representative may request either Co-chair to activate the RRT.
-The request should be made to the USCG Co-chair for coastal incidents and to the USEPA Co-chair for inland incidents.
-The request may transmitted either verbally, in writing, by fax, or electronic mail.
+Using the above criteria, any RRT representative may request either Co-Chair to activate the RRT.
+The request should be made to the USCG Co-Chair for coastal incidents and to the USEPA Co-Chair for inland incidents.
+The request may be transmitted either verbally, in writing, or by electronic mail.
 When an incident occurs in the Inland Zone of Region III, the Regional Response Center (RRC) will be located in the USEPA Regional Office Philadelphia, Pennsylvania.
 The RRC will provide a duty officer (an FOSC) and will coordinate communication, information, limited supplies and equipment and other personnel and facilities necessary to allow proper functioning and administration.
+The RRT Coordinator may use the "Incident Specific Region III Regional Response Team III Activation Quick Response Guide" located in Appendix 9.